Hoop Dreams | At-Home Sports Courts

 Consider your property

 If you are thinking seriously of turning your backyard into recreation central, both Maslow and Layman agree that you should consult a company who has experience installing sports courts.
 Ask about what products they use, whether they rely on subcontractors, and what pitfalls they might run into on the job, and how any pitfalls might affect the budget and timeline.
+Have a muga site survey buckinghamshire done before starting construction.
 If you install an asphalt basketball court in your property, you may hire an asphalt maintenance contractor for its periodic upkeep.

 An experienced landscaper can advise on how to best utilize your property, and how to make your dream court a reality.
 If you’re pressed for space, you can still incorporate most or all of the elements you’re looking for by scaling things down.
 Who says a court needs to be regulation sized?
 Unless you are hosting official sports tournaments, you can cheat the size without impacting enjoyment.
 For example, a bocce court doesn’t have to be the full 13 x 91 feet, as long as you have a rectangular shape generous enough to play.
 Because it’s custom, it can be scaled anyway you’d like.
 “There is no limit to variations that you can do, and you can make a smaller court if that’s what’s required of the property.
 There is no right or wrong,” says Layman.